plone/training/dexterity.rst

 * IRC-Name (optional)
 * Image (optional)

-We could use this content-type later on to create allow speakers as real Plone-Users so we link the talks they submitted to them.
+We could use this content-type later to convert speakers into Plone-Users.
+We could then link them to their talks.

 ..  admonition:: Solution
     :class: toggle